Laura Baldwin (sailor): Activism

+Baldwin is a member of the World Olympians Association's Environment Committee.
+She is the Founder of "Portland 4 the Planet" a Transition Town group.
+Baldwin is in the Green Party of England and Wales's Executive Campaigns Committee and is in her town's council climate action working group.

+In November 2020, Baldwin joined Champions for Earth.

 In 2020, Baldwin joined Ocean Rebellion protests against cruise ships moored off Weymouth during the global COVID-19 pandemic.
 She is a spokesperson for Extinction Rebellion.

 In October 2021, Baldwin was part of a group of Extinction Rebellion activists blockading the entrance to Fawley Refinery in Hampshire, alongside fellow Olympian Etienne Stott.

+In 2023, she campaigned against the proposed Portland Port waste incinerator.